OGsan-zo/OGsan-zo/README.md

 💻 **Computer Science Student | Backend & Web Developer**
 🎓 IT University Andoharanofotsy – Madagascar 🇲🇬

-> *“I don’t code just to make programs work.
-I code to understand, solve problems, and create value.”*
+> 💡 “I don’t write code to feel busy.
+I write it with purpose, to create solutions that make a real difference.”

 ---